 Clear up the mold and let the area dry

-When the mold is successfully discharged, still you need to clean up the affected area with the right fungicide and detergent.
+When you are able to remove the mold , still you need to clean up the area with the right fungicide and detergent.
 Make sure you allow the wood to be dry – put it under the hot sun with good ventilation.

 Avoid leaving in an area with a high level of humidity.
 If you have no option, place the wood in a space with a dehumidifier.

 When you think the wood is already dry, another thing to do is to check out whether the mold remains there.
 Its moldy smell can identify the existence of the tiny fungus.

 If it appears frankly or the scent is likely strong, there is no a wise way other than repeating the process from cleaning up with the solution to drying up.

 Use better wood coating which protects the wood